-You are on a rectangular cellular field of size $N \times M$ ( $2 \le N, M \le 10$ ).
+You are on a rectangular cellular field of size $N \times M$ (N = 3, M = 3).
 The field is toroidal.
 This means you can mentally join left and right borders of the field, as well as top with bottom.

 Some cells contain mines, and one of the empty cells contains a treasure.
 You cannot move onto mines.
 Your goal is to find the treasure.
-You don't know field size as well as your position on the field.
 It is guaranteed that the starting cell contains no mine and no treasure.
 You can move to any of the four cells sharing a side with your cell, or perform a cyclic shift of your row or column in one of the possible directions.
 You can shift only the column or row where you are.
 During a shift, everything in the respective row or column is shifted including yourself, mines and treasure.